Now Accepting Applications for 2015

 - Teamwork and community leadership.

-Internship compensation is $3,000.00 and position includes housing.
-This program is scheduled from 28 May to 30 August 2014.
-There is a required orientation and training from 28 May to 8 June 2014.
-Possible internship extension is available through 6 Sept 2014.
-CPR and First Aid training is provided during orientation week.
+Internship compensation is $3,000.00 and the position includes housing.
+This program is scheduled from 30 May to 29 August 2015.
+There is a required orientation and training from 1 June to 7 June 2015.
+Possible internship extension is possible through 6 Sept 2014.
+Interns are responsible for becoming CPR and First Aid trained but the MMA will reimburse the cost of the training course.

 The Nantucket Maria Mitchell Association is an Equal Opportunity Employer M/F/V/D.